Tusla Web Portal Privacy Statement

 4. Consent to using the Tusla Portal

 As a user of Tusla’s Web Portal you are asked to confirm by ticking the Consent box on registration that you consent to Tusla processing your personal and/or sensitive personal data in compliance with current applicable data protection legislation.
-Tusla is required to process your personal and/or sensitive personal data for the purpose of verification of your details when submitting a Child Protection and Welfare Report or a School Absence Report in compliance with Tusla’s statutory obligations under various Acts including but not limited to the Children First Act 2015, Child Care 1991 and the Education (Welfare) Act 2000.
-You can withdraw your consent to Tusla processing your personal and/or sensitive data on the Tusla Web Portal at any time by filing a request at Tusla Data Subjects Personal Data Requests.
+Tusla is required to process your personal and/or sensitive personal data for the purpose of verification of your details when making a submission to Tusla in compliance with Tusla’s statutory obligations under various Acts including but not limited to the Children First Act 2015, Child Care 1991, Education (Welfare) Act 2000 and the Birth Information & Tracing Act 2022.
+You can withdraw your consent to Tusla processing your personal and/or sensitive data on the Tusla Web Portal at any time by filing a request at firstname.lastname@example.org.
 If you are not satisfied with the manner in which Tusla is processing your personal and/or sensitive data you can lodge a complaint with the Data Protection Commissioner.

 5. What Data Do We Collect?